frenkel/timer-for-harvest/README.md

 ### Daily usage
 The application currently connects to Harvest in a synchronous way.
 This means that the interface will wait for the Harvest servers to answer its requests.
-When you start the application it might therefor take some time for the window to appear.
-This is normal behaviour for now.
+**When you start the application it might therefor take several seconds for the window to appear.** This is normal behaviour for now.
 In the future we hope to improve this experience by either providing a splash screen or doing this work in the background.

 ## Security
 Username and password details are never seen by Timer for Harvest.
 A web